 Directly: Visit the people in the builder’s organization that can directly impact the sale: the purchasing agent, the construction manager and the head sales/marketing person.
 Find out their problems.

 - Yes, the purchasing department is all about price, but if there’s a problem with quality or service, you may have an in.

 - Construction managers are focused on productivity, which can be affected by quality, service, installation problems and callbacks.
 He may be happy, but can you make him happier?

 - It’s the job of marketing and sales to differentiate the builder.
 How can you help with that process?

 Digitally: Digital marketing is excellent both for showing what you know and building relationships.
 You can do this on your website, through contractor-focused marketing automation programs and content that positions you as an expert—for example, articles about building science, tips on troubleshooting, installation checklists or online training.
+Develop a content strategy that helps niche builders communicate with their homebuyers.
 Or you can use social media to connect, collaborate and converse.